April 21, Reading 1 – Numbers 1

 * Heavenly Father,

-Thank You for Jesus’ work, that He took Your wrath on Himself so that we could obtain the free gift of eternal life.
+Thank You for the work of Jesus, that He as Son took on Your wrath Himself, so that we Your people could obtain the free gift of eternal life.

-Please help us show Your love to those around us today.
+Please help us show Your love, Your grace and mercy, to those around us today.

 Amen.